Reviews of the implementation of the capacity-building framework in developing countries

 The first comprehensive review took place during the Buenos Aires Climate Change Conference in

-factors to improve the implementation of capacity-building activities, including: prioritizing
+key factors to improve the implementation of capacity-building activities, including:

-institutional capacity-building; ensuring the availability of financial and technical resources;
+prioritizing institutional capacity-building; ensuring the availability of financial and technical

-improving the coordination of donor support; and harmonizing support for national priorities, plans
+resources; improving the coordination of donor support; and harmonizing support for national

 Second comprehensive review

-The second comprehensive review got underway at the Bonn Climate Change Conference in 2008 and was
+The second comprehensive review got underway at the Bonn Climate Change Conference in 2008.
+The draft

 The review process identified capacity-building challenges related to the implementation of the